Linuxbrew/brew/docs/Manpage.md

     If `--hide=``hidden` is passed, act as if none of `hidden` are installed.
     `hidden` should be a comma-separated list of formulae.

+    `missing` exits with a non-zero status if any formulae are missing dependencies.

   * `options` [`--compact`] (`--all`|`--installed`|`formulae`):
     Display install options specific to `formulae`.